daifoundation/oasis-direct-proxy/README.md

 ## Token Interface Contract

-This contract is an interface which contains `ERC-20 token` methods as well as methods from the [WETH token](https://github.com/dapphub/ds-weth/blob/master/src/weth9.sol) contract, such as `deposit` and `withdraw` .
+This contract is an interface which contains `ERC-20 token` methods as well as methods from the [WETH token](https://github.com/dapphub/ds-weth/blob/master/src/weth9.sol) contract, such as `deposit` and `withdraw`.

 # [OasisDirectProxy Contract](https://github.com/makerdao/oasis-direct-proxy/blob/gg/readme/src/OasisDirectProxy.sol)

-**Summary:** This contract can be used by anyone who wishes to swap tokens directly on [eth2dai]([https://eth2dai.com](https://eth2dai.com/)).
+**Summary:** This contract can be used by anyone who wishes to swap tokens directly on [eth2dai](https://www.notion.so/makerdao/%5B%3Chttps://eth2dai.com%3E%5D(%3Chttps://eth2dai.com/%3E)).

 ## Key functionalities (as defined in the Smart Contract)

 ### withdrawAndSend

 **Summary:** `withdrawAndSend` is used internally as the modifier states.
 This function is used in the following other methods:

 - `sellAllAmountBuyEth`
 - `buyAllAmountPayEth`
--  `buyAllAmountBuyEth`.
+- `buyAllAmountBuyEth`

-The purpose of this function is to withdraw the locked up `ETH` from the `WETH token` contract and then send it to the specified destination.
+The purpose of this function is to withdraw the locked up `ETH` from the `WETH token` contract and then send it to the caller.

 **Arguments:**